Tyap: Classification and dialects

 He thereafter summarized that the implication for Tyap is that it has taken thousands of years to separate, in the same general geographical location from its about six most closely related dialects and stated that as a sub-unit, they required probably more thousands of years earlier to separate from other members of the "Kataf group" like Gyong, Hyam, Duya and Ashe (Koro) who are little intelligible to them.
 The stability of language and other culture traits in this region of Nigeria has been recognized.

 Dialects

 Tyap has a number of dialects, including:

 Phonology

 The Tyap alphabet (Zwunzwuo A̱lyem Tyap ji) had 39 letters, as drafted by the Tyap Literacy Committee (TLC) during the early 1990s:

 However, a current development as of 2018, has the Tyap Basic Alphabetical Chart reduced to 24, as follows:

 The letter "ch" would henceforth be represented by the symbol "c", without the "h".
 All others remain the same.

 Vowels

 The seven vowels of Tyap may either be short or long monophthongs sounds.
 The language has five (or six) diphthongs: /ei(/əi) ea əu ai oi/.

 Consonants

 The language has over 80 monographic and digraph labialized and palatalized consonant sounds, classified into fortis and lenis modifications.
 The following table contains the main basic consonant sounds of Tyap:

 Syntax

 Tyap has the SVO constituent order type as illustrated below in the first given example:

+Vocabulary

+Affixes and concord

+Tyap's noun-class affixes appear after its word stem.
+These affixes consist of prefixes, usually attached to the root of the word for pluralization.
+For example: a̱som (hare)—a̱yaasom (hares), bwak (hand)—mbwak (hands), a̱kwon (tree)—a̱ka̱kwon (trees), etc. Meanwhile, the CV suffixes—usually alternating, and following the noun, are usually rendered as separate words in the orthography.
+For example, a̱som wu (the hare), a̱yaasom ba (the hares), bwak hu (the hand)—mbwak na (the hands), a̱kwon ka (the tree)—a̱ka̱kwon na (the trees), etc. These constitute the nominal affixes and concord of Tyap.

+Reduplication

+Reduplication of nouns takes place for pluralization.
+Usually, the first root syllable gets duplicated.
+For example, tyan (place)—tityan (places), a̱nyung (tooth)—a̱nyunyung (teeth), a̱kwon (tree)—a̱ka̱kwon (trees), etc.